 More than 150 individuals benefit from our work per year thanks to the generous support of the Lee County community.
 We rely on our dedicated and talented volunteers, individual supporters, congregations, businesses, foundations, and government funders to make our mission a reality.

 The U.S. Conference of Mayors 2010 Status Report on Hunger and Homelessness cited unemployment as the #1 cause of homelessness.
-Family Promise of Lee County is the only local program for homeless families with a strong and comprehensive program focused on obtaining and retaining employment.
+Family Promise of Lee County is a local program for homeless families with a strong and comprehensive program focused on obtaining and retaining employment.

 Residents, staff and trained volunteers work together to: